WebinarUnlocking growth outside the US - 24 July Join us

 Okay, so what’s this have to do with The New York Times?

 When most people think about the Times, they probably think about the newspaper.
-However, the times actually has 3 paid product offerings.
+However, the times actually has three paid product offerings.
 The other two are Games (centered around their famous Crossword puzzle) and Cooking, an index of thousands of recipes, and how-to guides.
-These 3 products are diverse enough to be a great candidate for bundling, and that’s exactly what the Times has done.
+These three products are diverse enough to be a great candidate for bundling, and that’s exactly what the Times has done.

 Riffing on one of Shishir’s visuals using the Times, the orange circles below represent SuperFan revenue that the Times would receive for each product offered a la carte.
 The peach background highlights the new possibilities when you activate CasualFan revenue with a bundled offer.